nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 long-term benefit.

 ### 4.6 Storage Feature
-The `storage` feature allows all `records` and `creditScoreMap` to be stored locally on the device and for `records` and and `creditScoreMap` to be loaded from a saved file into the Finux application.
+The `storage` feature allows all `records` and `creditScoreHashMap` to be stored locally on the device and for `records` and and `creditScoreHashMap` to be loaded from a saved file into the Finux application.
 This is the only feature implemented that does not have an explicit command to call it.

 #### 4.6.1 Current Implementation